-- Individually managed Swiss banking accounts held at one of our Partner Banks (see PARTNERS - button at left) on the basis of a Power of Attorney for the Management of Assets for External Asset Managers!
+- Individually managed Swiss or Liechtenstein banking accounts held at one of our Partner Banks (see PARTNERS - button at left) on the basis of a Power of Attorney for the Management of Assets for External Asset Managers!

 - A Management Authority clearly defines the investment policy to be followed.

 |Opening a bank account.
 Who can open a Swiss bank account?|

 In principle, anybody can open an account at a bank in Switzerland.
 However, banks reserve the right to reject customers.
 For example, a bank might refuse to offer banking services to a so-called "politically exposed person" (PEP) who the bank believes would pose too great a reputational risk if he or she were to become a client.
 A bank might also refuse to start a banking relationship if it has doubts about the origins of the potential client´s funds.
 Swiss banks are forbidden by law to accept money which they know or must assume stem from crime.

 How can I open an account from my home country?